wabenet/dodo/README.md

 behave the same as their equivalent in a docker-compose file, unless otherwise noted.

-* `image`: the docker image to run. either this or `build` is required.
-If both are given, the built image is tagged with this name and reused on subsequent runs.
-* `pull`: always pull the specified image, even if it already exists.
-Applies to the base image while building as well.
-* `build`: defines configuration for building a docker image.
-Can be either a string containing the path to the build context, or an object with:
+* `image` or `build`: defines configuration for building a docker image.
+Can be either a string containing an existing docker image, or an object with:
+  * `name`: a name tag for the resulting image
   * `context`: path to the build context
   * `dockerfile`: path to the dockerfile inside the build context
   * `steps`: list of additional steps to perform on the docker image.
 Can be